mikkoim/taxonomist/docs/workflows/00_workflow_finbenthic2.md

-This workflow describes image classification for the FinBenthic2-dataset
+This workflow describes image classification for the FinBenthic2-dataset.
+It follows the same structure as the RODI dataset workflow, but with commands specific for the FinBenthic2-dataset.

 ## 1. Data loading